-As an island nation Australia conducts 98% of its trade through Ports.
-Every day Australian Ports move $1.2 billion of trade.
+As an island nation, Australia conducts 98% of its trade through Ports.
 Ports are central to Australia’s supply chain.
 Proper connections between Ports and the rest of the country reduce the cost of living for Australians and increase the competitiveness of our exports.
-Most consumer goods arrive in containers including electronics, furniture, food and medicine.
+Most consumer goods arrive in containers, this includes electronics, furniture, food and medicine.

 Our Ports handle over 8 million containers every year.
 Five times more than 20 years ago.